On the propagation of gravitational waves in matter-filled Bianchi I universe: Conclusions

-In Sec.
-V, we have dealt with the axial perturbations.
-First we derived the linearised field equations for the axially perturbed metric \eqref{7b}.
-Then we obtained the wave equation and the respective analytical solutions in terms of $ \mathcal{Q} (t,r) $, from which the axial perturbations $ h_0 (t,r) $ and $ h_1 (t,r) $ are evaluated.
-In the wave equation \eqref{13d}, the pre-factor of $ \mathcal{Q} $ serves as an effective potential (analogous to Ref.\cite{RW}, Ref.\cite{VISH}, Ref.\cite{REZ}).
-Therefore, these equations are nothing but wave equations in a scattering potential, as mentioned by Rezzolla \cite{REZ}.
-Both the first-order and second-order derivatives of $ \mathcal{Q} $ are present in these equations.
-The terms $ \dot{\mathcal{Q}} $ and $ \mathcal{Q}' $ are responsible for the damping of the axial GWs travelling in the $ (t-r) $ hypersurface.
-We can infer that this damping originates from the anisotropy of the B-I background.
-It is known that unlike in FLRW universe \cite{M1, SH1}, damping terms appear in LTB background \cite{CL1}.
-Such damping has been found to occur in Kantowski-Sachs spacetime \cite{GD2} also.
-In all the cases analysed here (\eqref{15a}-\eqref{15h}), the solutions of $ \mathcal{Q} (t,r) $, and hence $ h_0 (t,r) $ and $ h_1 (t,r)$ in the matter-filled spacetime are very similar.
+In all cases, the solutions of $ \mathcal{Q} (t,r) $, and hence $ h_0 (t,r) $ and $ h_1 (t,r) $ in the matter-filled Bianchi I spacetime are very similar.
 They are in the form of combinations of hypergeometric and modified Bessel functions of first kind.
 To arrive at physical solutions, one has to consider the real part of the imaginary terms occurring here.
-When $ \alpha $ (the power of $ r $), is non-zero, as in Set II, irrespective of the azimuthal fluid velocity $ U $ (Eqns.\eqref{15d} and \eqref{15h}), $ r $ appears as a multiplicative factor in the denominator.
-For different $ U $-values, but the same set of $ \alpha $ and $ \beta $ (Eqns.\eqref{15b} and \eqref{15f}), the difference is due to the presence of $ r $ as a coefficient of the second term (sum of hypergeometric and Bessel functions) in the numerator of \eqref{15f}.
+When $ \alpha $ (the power of $ r $), is non-zero, irrespective of the azimuthal fluid velocity $ U $, $ r $ appears as a multiplicative factor in the denominator.
+For different $ U $-values, but the same set of $ \alpha $ and $ \beta $, the difference is due to the presence of $ r $ as a coefficient of the second term (sum of hypergeometric and Bessel functions) in the numerator.
 Making assumptions for determining $ U $, in particular the normalisation condition \eqref{N}, is a crucial step in finding complete solutions for the perturbations $ h_0(t,r) $ and $ h_1(t,r) $.
-Its value depends explicitly on $ \theta $ and $ b(t) $, and sometimes on $ r $ (See Eqns.\eqref{14e}, \eqref{14g}, \eqref{14h}).
-In our work, we have considered $ \mathcal{O}(e^2) \sim e^2 r^2 $.
+Its value depends explicitly on the product of $ b(t) $, and some functions $ T(t) $ and $ R(r) $.
 Sharif and his collaborators derived the expression for the azimuthal velocity from the solutions of the axial perturbations \cite{SH1}.
-However, in B-I spacetime, the equations are not as simple as in \cite{SH1} because of the different scale factors, and we assume possible expressions for $ U $ in order to find the axial solutions.
-The solutions become easier to derive in absence of matter.
+However, in Bianchi I spacetime, the equations are not as simple as in \cite{SH1} because of the different scale factors, and we need to assume possible expressions for $ U $ in order to determine the axial solutions.
+The solutions become easier to derive when matter is absent.
 The expressions for $ h_0(t,r) $ and $ h_1(t,r) $ are obtained in terms of Heun's biconfluent functions (temporal part) and sinusoidal functions (radial part) (see Ref.\cite{GD1}).
 Unlike in the case of matter-filled spacetime, the vacuum perturbation equations do not require additional assumptions and can be solved by the method of separation of variables.